zeronet-conservancy/zeronet-conservancy/README.md

 We need more maintainers!
 Become one today!
 You don't need to know how to code, there's a lot of other work to do.

+### Make builds for your platforms

+We need reproducible stand-alone builds for major platforms, as well as presense in various FLOSS repositories.
+If you're using one of Linux distributions which don't have packages yet, why not make a package for it or (if you don't know how) ask a maintainer now?

 ### Fix bugs & add features